caclonmtp/3813ICT-Assignment-/README.md

 - Ensure server is running at `http://localhost:3000` for API calls.

 ## Notes & Future Improvements
-- Chat persistence: Switch ChatComponent to use `/api/messages` instead of `localStorage` for real multi-user chat.
-Add periodic polling or WebSocket for live updates.
-- Authorization: Consider JWT or session auth instead of `x-user-id` header in production.
-Add password hashing.
+- Security hardening: Replace plain-text passwords with hashing and adopt JWT/session-based auth over the custom header.
 - Validation: Harden server-side validation for payloads and roles.
-- Pagination: Add pagination for groups/channels/messages where needed.
+- Pagination: Add pagination or lazy-loading for large message/channel lists.
+- Media quality: Consider simulcast/SFU integration for more than a handful of concurrent participants.